khronokernel/What-s-new-in-macOS-Catalina/README.md

 **A new ~~foe~~ Boot Loader has appeared!**

 From the folks that brought you the many wonders of the Hackintosh world as Lilu, VirtualSMC, WhateverGreen, AptioMemroyFix and so much more are here to present the next step in hackintoshing!: [OpenCore](https://github.com/acidanthera/OpenCorePkg).
 Currently in beta, what OpenCore wishes to accomplish is to make the Hackintosh environment more like a real mac by adopting many of these features and guidelines like Bless support and little to no ACPI patches.
-As things are now, most users have no reason to switch to OpenCore but as time goes on Clover may become more and more aged to the pint that for many it will become too unstable.
+As things are now, most users have no reason to switch to OpenCore but as time goes on Clover may become more and more aged to the point that for many it will become too unstable.

 For those who are wanting a Vanilla Desktop Guide for OpenCore are in luck!:
 * [OpenCore Vanilla Desktop Guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/)